madhur-taneja/Personal-Blog-Website/README.md

 ### Project Description
 * Only first blog post has a dedicated page for it, rest are all dummies.
 * Flexbox and Grid are used for all pages.
-* There are 2 major pages for the website: Landing page and Blogs home page
+* There are 2 major pages for the website: Landing page and Blogs home page.
+* The live version is hosted [here](https://madhur-taneja.github.io/Personal-Blog-Website/).

 ### References
 > [Navbar](https://itnext.io/how-to-build-a-responsive-navbar-using-flexbox-and-javascript-eb0af24f19bf)